One-Nexus/Synergy/README.md

 }
 ```

 In the example above, we have two different types of options; a bool and a number.
-Typically, the "setting" mixin used in the example below would be used for options which are bools (although strictly speaking, it's used for options which are able to have a value of "false" - read further on for examples).
+Typically, the **setting** mixin used in the example below would be used for options which are bools (although strictly speaking, it's used for options which are able to have a value of "false" - read further on for examples).
 We now have the basis for our example module.
 Next, the actual component itself:

 ```css
 @mixin header($config: ()) {